Isabella Tree

-Isabella Tree, Lady Burrell (born 1964) is a British author and travel journalist.
+Isabella Tree, Lady Burrell (born 1964) is a British author and conservationist.
 She is author of the Richard Jefferies Society Literature Award-winning book Wilding: the return of nature to a British farm that describes the creation of Knepp Wildland, the first large-scale rewilding project in lowland England.
 The 3500 acre wildland project was created in the grounds of Knepp Castle, the ancestral home of her husband, Sir Charles Burrell, a landowner and conservationist.